aws-samples/serverless-patterns/apigw-http-api-step-functions-express-java/README.md

    ```bash
    cdk deploy
    ```
-5. Note the outputs from the SAM deployment process.
+5. Note the outputs from the CDK deployment process.
 These contain the resource names and/or ARNs which are used for testing.

 ## How it works